Kaggle/jupyterlab/README.md

 # Look for the url to access the JupyterLab instance in console output
 # after the service finishes starting up
 > yarn docker

+# If you are working on Windows run this command instead
+> yarn docker:win
 ```

 You can modify the Typescript files while docker is running and rebuild